Top 10 Value Add Home Projects

 Two reasons.
 An inefficient dryer means higher energy bills and a shorter lifespan for your appliance.
 Both will cause additional costs down the road!

-At Snappy, we feel that our homes are part of the family, which mean that as they mature, homes require some care and attention as well.
-We hope these home projects provide some inspiration to ensure your home grows along with the needs for your family.
+At Snappy Electric, Plumbing, Heating, & Air, we feel that our homes are part of the family, which means that as they mature, homes require some care and attention as well.
+We hope these home projects provide some inspiration to ensure your home grows along with the needs of your family.

-For any of your home-related needs, then Snappy is here 24/7 to help!
+For any of your home-related needs, Snappy Electric, Plumbing, Heating, & Air is here 24/7 to help!